Norwich Bus Station

-Norwich Bus Station is sited off Surrey Street and Queen's Road, in Norwich, Norfolk, England.
-It is served by several bus operators, including First Eastern Counties, Konectbus, National Express, Megabus and Sanders Coaches.
+Norwich bus station is sited off Surrey Street and Queen's Road in Norwich, England.
+It is served by several bus operators, including First Bus East of England, Konectbus, National Express and Sanders Coaches.

 History

 The land between Surrey Street and Bull Lane was acquired in April 1934 by the Eastern Counties Omnibus Company.
 The huge garage and station were designed by architect H J Starkey and it was opened in 1936 by the Lord Mayor Walter Riley.
-The garage had the biggest unsupported roof span in the country, with no pillars or supports in the 52,000 sq ft of floor space.
-The garage structure was said to have weighed 220 tonnes; 650,000 bricks and nine miles of electric cable went into its construction.
+The garage had the biggest unsupported roof span in the country, with no pillars or supports in the 52,000 sqft of floor space.
+The garage structure was said to have weighed 220 tonnes; 650,000 bricks and 9 miles of electric cable went into its construction.

 The Norwich PT Major transportation project identified the need for a new bus station as the catalyst for the regeneration of an important social and commercial area of Norwich which was previously neglected.
 Funding was awarded in November 2002 and planning consent was granted in December 2003.
 Demolition and construction commenced in February 2004; partial opening of the through road for the Park & Ride service was achieved April 2005.

 The new bus station opened on 30 August 2005, at a cost of £5 million and two months later than planned.
 With its distinctive steel roof, it won the 2006 SCALA Civic Building of the Year Award.

 The roof has caused problems and, in February 2013, the bus station had to be closed for two weeks to allow contractors to replace much of the roof to fix leaks.

 On average, the bus station sees 7,800 bus movements per week, with 200,000 passengers boarding; the information centre helps 21,000 people per week.